shunsock/fukinotou/README.md

 ### Coding Style
 - **Type Annotations**: Always use type annotations.
 Use `typeguard` for 3rd party tools without types.
-- **Docstrings**: Japanese docstrings for all classes and methods.
+- **Docstrings**: docstrings for all classes and methods in English.
 Describe what the code does, not how. docstrings style must be Google style.
 - **Classes**: Each class has a single responsibility.
 Public methods have tests.
 - **Testing**: Use AAA pattern (Arrange-Act-Assert).
 Avoid mocks when possible.
 Clean up test objects.
 - **Imports**: Standard library first, third-party second, local modules last.